Chinmai S Dbackend + systems + ai

 The way I like to build

-What feels most like me: taking an AI idea, giving it a backend, a data contract, an interface, failure states, and enough evaluation that someone can reason about the output.
+What feels most like me: taking a system from a custom wire protocol up to a dashboard, with a clear data contract, explicit failure states, and enough observability that someone can actually reason about what it does.

 01 / Start from the user decisionI first ask what decision the system should make easier, faster, or safer.